Nandakishore695/Node-Js-/README.md

 **3.Explain REPL in Node.js?**
 - REPL stands for Read Eval Print Loop.
 REPL performs tasks related to reading, executing, printing, and looping.
 The server contains several ad-hoc Java statements that REPL can help execute.
 With REPL, the JavaScript can enter the shell post directly and reliably perform tasks like debugging, testing, and experimenting.

+**4.What are the modules in Node.js?**
+- HTTP
+- fs
+- url

+**5.Which database is more popularly used with Node.js?**
+- MongoDB is the most common database used with Node.js.
+It is a NoSQL